folbricht/routedns/doc/configuration.md

 - `before` - Time of day in the format HH:mm before which the rule matches.
 Uses 24h format.
 For example `17:30`.
 - `invert` - Invert the result of the matching if set to `true`.
 Optional.
 - `doh-path` - Regexp that matches on the DoH query path the client used.
+- `listener` - Regexp that matches on the ID of the listener that first received.
+- `servername` - Regexp that matches on the TLS server name used in the TLS handshake with the listener.
 - `resolver` - The identifier of a resolver, group, or another router.
 Required.

 Examples: